AdobeDocs/campaign-classic.en/help/production/using/upgrading.md

   rpm --nodeps -Uvh nlserver6-v7-XXXX-0.x86_64.rpm
   ```

+  Note that most of the dependencies are mandatory and `nlserver` cannot start if there are not installed.
+The only exception is openjdk, you can install another JDK if required.

 * DEB based distribution (Debian)

   To install them, execute as root:

   ```
-  dpkg -i nlserver6-v7-XXXX-amd64_debX.deb
+  apt install ./nlserver6-v7-XXXX-amd64_debX.deb
   ```

 >[!NOTE]
 >
->Full installation procedures are detailed in [this section](../../installation/using/installing-campaign-standard-packages.md).
+>Full installation procedures are detailed in [this section](../../installation/using/installing-packages-with-linux.md).
 Resources are synchronized automatically, however you need to make sure no errors occurred.
 For more on this, refer to [Resolve upgrade conflicts](#resolving-upgrade-conflicts).

 ### Reboot the web server {#reboot-the-web-server}